 - When breast cancer is detected early and in the localized stage, the five-year relative survival rate is 99%

-In August 2021, Albie Aware hired a new Executive Director, Courtney Quinn, who is a breast cancer survivor and she has spent more than 20 years in the nonprofit sector.
-She is establishing new relationships with healthcare providers to increase involvement in services to those impacted by health disparities.
+In August 2021, Albie Aware appointed a new Executive Director, Courtney Quinn, who is a breast cancer survivor and has spent more than 20 years in the nonprofit sector.
+She is actively establishing new relationships with local healthcare providers to increase involvement in services to those impacted by health disparities.
 Albie Aware is open to new partnerships in the greater Sacramento community.